 Daniel Foster Sarver was born on Feb.
 24, 1861 in Allegheny Township, Somerset County, PA, the son of William and Catherine Ann "Caty" (Comp) Sarver.

-He grew up working on the family farm in Allegheny Township, Somerset County, a region in the Berlin-to-Schellsburg corridor.
+Daniel grew into manhood working on the family farm in Allegheny Township, a region in the Berlin-to-Schellsburg corridor.

-At least four offspring were born to this marriage -- Cora M. Ware, Artie Nelson Sarver, Rose L. Emeigh and Clarence Edison Sarver.
+At least four offspring were produced by this marriage over the span of 17 years, starting in 1884 -- Cora Mabel Ware, Artie Nelson Sarver, Rosa Laveda "Rosie" Emeigh and Clarence Edison Sarver.

 ~ Daughter Cora Mabel (Sarver) Ware ~

-When both were 22 years of age, Cora was joined in marriage on Dec.
-13, 1906 with James Howard Ware (Oct.
-8, 1884-1979), also of Dividing Ridge/Fairhope, and the daughter of Amos and Barbara (Ellenberger) Ware.
-The nuptials were conducted in West End, Bedford County, PA, by the hand of Rev. George D. Gross.
+When both bride and groom were 22 years of age, on Dec.
+12, 1906, Cora was joined in marriage with James Howard Ware (Oct.
+8, 1884-1979), also of Dividing Ridge/Fairhope, and the son of Amos and Barbara (Ellenberger) Ware.

 At the time of marriage, James earned a living as a sawmiller.